+S-2.
+Whether and how to enhance network capability exposure to support extensibility and customization of messaging services in 6GS.

 NOTE: For SMS to Emergency centre support it is assumed that the outcome of 5G-A Rel-20 study will be adopted also for 6G.